 If you regularly use an AI like ChatGPT or Claude, Claude Code is a must-try.
-Despite the name, you don't need coding experience.
-It works in plain English through the Terminal and gives you capabilities impossible in normal chat interfaces: unlimited file access, massive token limits for analyzing many huge files, and complex multi-step workflows that run directly on your computer.
+Despite its name, you don't need coding experience.
+You can use plain English through the Terminal and get capabilities impossible with normal AI chat interfaces.

 I use it daily for content audits, interview analysis, reporting, and many other non-technical tasks, and installation takes just a minute.